NicoHood/SecureLoader/Readme.md

 If you upload a bricked Firmware it is always possible to enter the Bootloader [Recovery Mode](#315-recovery-mode) again.
 The Bootloader does **not rely on any part of the Firmware**.
 Then you can upload another Firmware instead and continue testing.
-You should not lose you BK to be able to upload another Firmware again.
+You should not lose your BK to be able to upload another Firmware again.
 Also see
 [Flash Corruption Protection](#28-flash-corruption-protection)